DefinitionThe rate of death from cancer of the colon or rectum (ICD-10: C18-C21) per 100,000 persons.

 DenominatorThe population in Utah or the U.S. for a given time period.

-Why Is This Important?Colorectal cancer is the second leading cause of cancer-related deaths in Utah and the U.S. When national cancer-related deaths are estimated separately for males and females, colorectal cancer is the third leading cause of cancer death behind lung and breast cancer for females and behind lung and prostate cancer for males.
-Deaths from colorectal cancer can be substantially reduced when precancerous polyps are detected early and removed.
+Why Is This Important?Colorectal cancer is one of the leading causes of cancer-related deaths in Utah and across the U.S. Deaths from colorectal cancer can be substantially reduced when precancerous polyps are detected early and removed.
 When colorectal cancer is diagnosed early, 90% of patients survive at least five years^1^.

 2. Burch JA, Soares-Weiser K, St John DJ, et al. Diagnostic accuracy of fecal occult blood tests used in screening for colorectal cancer: A systematic review. ''Journal of Medical Screening'' 2007; 14(3):132-137.[[br]]

 3. Ouyang DL, Chen JJ, Getzenberg RH, Schoen RE.
 Noninvasive testing for colorectal cancer: A review. ''American Journal of Gastroenterology'' 2005; 100(6):1393-1403.